 Neighborcare – Columbia City

-The continuity clinic at Neighborcare – Columbia Clinic has provided primary care to families in the Columbia City area of Seattle for over 30 years, and was originally opened as a public health clinic in response to the health care needs of vulnerable families, including many immigrants and refugees.
-The practice has many on-site services, including social work, interpreter services, pediatric RN case management, nutrition and behavioral health services.
-The children seen at Columbia are diverse, low-income, mostly East African, Southeast Asian or Hispanic immigrant families and include medically and socially complex patients.
+The continuity clinic at Neighborcare – Columbia Clinic has provided primary care to families in the Columbia City area of Seattle for over thirty years.
+This clinic opened as a public health clinic in response to health care needs of vulnerable families including many immigrants and refugees.
+Neighborcare, a successful Federal Qualified Health Care (FQHC) community clinic network, assumed leadership of the clinic in 2014.
+The children seen at Columbia are diverse, low income, mostly East African, Southeast Asian or Hispanic immigrant families and include medically and socially complex patients.

 Neighborcare – Meridian

 Northgate neighborhood, north Seattle (~4 residents per class)